punkduckable/Higher-Order-LaSDI/README.md

 1. Generate or load training data from the physics solver
 2. Train the autoencoder and latent dynamics using GPLaSDI
 3. Perform greedy sampling to adaptively select new training points
-4. Evaluate the learned model on test data
+4. Evaluate the learned ROM on test data
 5. Generate plots and error metrics

 ### Workflow Components